This article was updated in December 2023 with contributions from Jaymes Dempsey and Charlie Moss.

 Sound good?
 Read on.

-I’m going to define abstract flower photography simply as this – photographing flowers in a way that the viewer doesn’t immediately see the flower.
+Abstract flower photography is all about capturing flowers as you don’t normally see them.
+It’s about photographing flowers in a way that the viewer doesn’t immediately recognize the flower.

 That is, an abstract floral focuses not so much on the flower itself, but on parts of the flower: the curve of the petals, the color of the flower center, the play of light on the stamens.